ArifPeycal/arifpeycal.github.io/all_collections/_posts/2025-09-23-playing-with-pfsense-firewall.md

 To double-check, I also looked at the DHCP Leases page in pfSense, and I could see my Kali machine listed there with the IP it got assigned.
 <img width="654" height="457" alt="image" src="https://github.com/user-attachments/assets/8d948f5f-7327-4e3f-ba6d-6c5a30dea367" />

-4. Firewall Rules – Controlling Inbound and Outbound Traffic
+## 4. Firewall Rules
 Now we’re moving to the main feature of a firewall — filtering traffic that goes inbound and outbound through each interface.

 The way pfSense (and most firewalls) works is by applying rules.
 A rule usually defines:

-- source (where the traffic comes from),
+- source
-- destination (where it’s going),
+- destination
 - port/service being used (like HTTP, HTTPS, SSH, etc.).

 For each rule, you decide whether to allow or block that traffic.